The George Walker House | home

 The bathroom cabinet is stocked with towels, facecloths, soap, tissues, and a first-aid kit.

 The bedrooms are supplied with sheets, pillows, quilts, and blankets (down comforter during the chilly months).

 We provide window fans during the summer months.

-The laundry room has a washer and a dryer, and is equipped with laundry detergent and bleach.
+The laundry room at the GWH has a washer and a dryer, and is equipped with laundry detergent and bleach.

-There is no television reception at the George Walker House, but a VCR and videotapes on birding
+There is no television reception at either House, but a VCR and videotapes on birding

 and other natural history topics (plus a couple of cowboy movies), and an extensive and growing library

 of field guides, books about Southwestern flora, fauna, history, and culture, and some mindless novels

 provide a pleasant substitute to the evening news.
 Several games and puzzles are on the bookshelf as